 - Protect Your System from the Surge

 Install a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a typical wall outlet, to automatically shut off your system if there’s a increase in the line voltage.
 Also, don’t touch any electrical components, and ask for a professional’s help if you do not regularly use surge protectors.

 - Make Sure Everything is Anchored

 Confirm your outside cooling equipment is installed on a concrete pad and securely fastened to avoid the equipment from being launched in the air or washing away throughout the course of a storm.
 If your community is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.

 - Cover Your Equipment (If Possible)

 The well-being of you and your family should be priority, but if time will let you, power off your heating and cooling system and cover the outdoor unit with a tarp.
 Be sure to remove the tarp and any debris before you turn your unit back on following a storm.

-If your system has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call D & K Heating Service Experts and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your system has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call D & K Heating Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.